nicolas-zampieri/SOEN342/docs/Artifacts/use_cases.md

-# Use Cases — Iteration 1 (Simplified)
+# Use Cases — Iteration 2 (Simplified)

 *SOEN 342 – Train Connection System*

-This document describes the three main use cases represented in the diagram.
+This document describes the 5 main use cases represented in the diagram.

 ---